aaronnorrish/CITS3200_Project/README.md

 This file contains helper functions that are used in scrape_journals.py.
 Such functions merge the SSCI and A&HCI master lists (whether or not journal frequencies were able to be obtained) and calculate the remaining number of journals whose URLs have not yet been obtained.

 ### merge_outputs.py
 This program merges the outputs produced from the scrape_journals.py and url_scraper.py programs.
-The output file from scrape_journals.py must be called `master_URLs_frequencies.xlsx` or `master_URLs.xlsx` and the file produced by url_scraper.py must be called `journals.xlsx`.
+The output file from scrape_journals.py must be called `master_URLs_frequencies.xlsx` or `master_URLs.xlsx` and the file produced by url_scraper.py must be called `journals.xlsx` and be located in the `src/ResearchGate` directory.
 The file containing the merged results of these two programs will be called `journal_URLs.xlsx`.